- Clinical Director of Pharmacy & Medicines Optimisation – Mildred Johnson

-There are over 100 staff employed by the Pharmacy Department, working in four locations across the Trust.
-The department in made up of four main groups of staff:
+There are over 100 staff employed by the department, working in four locations.

 Pharmacists